Bismut-Cheeger eta form and higher spectral flow: Introduction

-Here $\nabla^N$ is the connection on the normal bundle $N$ of $Y$ in $X$ induced from the connection $\nabla^{TX}$, $\nabla^{TY,N}=\nabla^{TY}\oplus\nabla^N$ and $\gamma(Y,X)$ is the Bismut-Zhang current introduced in \cite{BZ93}. \end{thm}
+Here $\nabla^N$ is the connection on the normal bundle $N$ of $Y$ in $X$ induced from the connection $\nabla^{TX}$, $\nabla^{TY,N}:=\nabla^{TY}\oplus\nabla^N$ and $\gamma(Y,X)$ is the Bismut-Zhang current introduced in \cite{BZ93}. \end{thm}

-Remark that the geometric triples $\ul{\xi_{\pm}}$ over $X$ are the Atiyah-Hirzebruch direct image \cite{AH59} of $\ul{\mu}$ over $Y$.
+Remark that the vector bundles $\xi_{\pm}$ over $X$ are the Atiyah-Hirzebruch direct image \cite{AH59} of $\mu$ over $Y$ and the geometric triples $\ul{\xi_{\pm}}$ were constructed in \cite[(1.10)]{BZ93}.
 In \cite{BZ93}, Bismut and Zhang established this embedding formula as an equation mod $\Z$.
-In \cite{Embed}, the author explained the hidden mod $\Z$ term as a spectral flow constructively.
+In \cite[Theorem 4.1]{DZ00}, when $X$ and $Y$ are boundaries, the hidden mod $\Z$ term was explained as some APS index.
+In \cite{Embed}, the author explained the mod $\Z$ term as a spectral flow constructively in general case.

 \